-As a child, the poet James Whitcomb Riley liked to watch the westward bound wagons, stagecoaches and carriages as they moved along the National Road past his home.
+As a child, the poet James Whitcomb Riley liked to watch the westward bound wagons, stagecoaches and carriages traveling on the National Road past his home.
 He’s still doing it today.
-The horse-drawn vehicles have been replaced with pickup trucks, SUV’s and cars, but he still sits watching them.
-The Riley who watches the world go by now is a handsome statue on a bench just yards from his boyhood home, but it’s a fitting place for him to be.
-Could Riley actually return he would probably be pleased to see this likeness of him still watching that road, a man gazing fondly on the place he loved, but fascinated by the world going by, a man who would spend much of his life on the roads of America, traveling from one performance to another.
+The horse-drawn vehicles have been replaced with pickup trucks, SUV’s and cars, but he still sits watching.
+The Riley who watches now is a handsome statue on a bench just yards from his boyhood home, but it’s a fitting place for him to be.
+Could Riley actually return he would probably be pleased and amused to see his likeness still watching that road, a man at ease in the place he loved, but fascinated by the world going by, a man who spent much of his life on the American roads, traveling from one performance to another.

 The spirit of Hoosier poet James Whitcomb Riley is present in his hometown of Greenfield, Indiana, and the James Whitcomb Riley Boyhood Home and Museum evokes the time of Riley and his family there.
-The site is owned and operated by the City of Greenfield’s Parks and Recreation Department, and the objects and artifacts in the home are cataloged and managed by the Riley Old Home Society.
-The site, which has been in operation since the 1930s, is two buildings and the acreage upon which they stand—Riley’s actual boyhood home, which visitors can tour and which features many objects that belonged to the family, and the Mitchell House next door, which houses the museum displaying artifacts related to Riley and his career.
+The site is owned and operated by the City of Greenfield’s Parks and Recreation Department.
+The objects and artifacts in the home are cataloged and managed by the Riley Old Home Society.
+The site, which has been in operation since the 1930s, is two buildings and the acreage upon which they stand: Riley’s actual boyhood home, which visitors can tour and which features many objects that belonged to the family, and the Mitchell House next door, which houses the museum displaying artifacts related to Riley and his career.